🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 Studies indicate that CBN may have antibiotic, anticonvulsant, and anti-inflammatory properties.

 Unfortunately, CBN is only present in minuscule amounts, even in a dried plant.
 Its levels rarely reach 0.5%, but you can make it more abundant by storing your cannabis improperly for a long time — allowing any THC to break down into CBN.
+This is mostly the reason why its psychoactive effects are subtle.

 What are the Differences Between CBN, CBD, and THC?